-CTU/CRS laboratories are evaluated by DAIDS contracted monitoring groups and HPTN LC to ensure that they meet an established standard for data quality and laboratory GCLP compliance.
-Key performance areas are monitored through collection, recording, and investigation of data pertaining to the laboratory area; findings are evaluated to detect trends and overall compliance with the laboratory QMP.
-When indicated, corrective action will be implemented and documented.
-Monitoring is on-going to assure appropriate action is taken and that those actions result in successful remediation.
+CTU/CRS laboratories may be evaluated by DAIDS contracted monitoring groups to ensure that they meet an established standard for data quality and laboratory GCLP compliance.
+Key performance areas are monitored through collection, recording, and investigation of data pertaining to the laboratory area; findings are evaluated to identify trends and ensure overall compliance with the laboratory QMP.
+A DAIDS auditing contractor performs the laboratory review and generates a report while a second DAIDS contractor summarizes and lists items of non-compliance.
+When indicated, corrective actions will be implemented and documented.
+Monitoring is on-going to ensure appropriate action is taken and that those actions result in successful remediation.

-13.2.1 Non-US CTU/CRS Laboratories
+13.2.1 Non-US CRS Laboratories

-For each HPTN protocol, the HPTN LC will send the CTU/CRS labs a study specific Protocol Analyte List (PAL) to be completed by the laboratory.
-This document is reviewed by DAIDS Clinical Laboratory Oversite Team (DCLOT) and forwarded to the DAIDS contractor.
-DAIDS has arranged for many of the existing laboratories outside of the US that participate in DAIDS- funded research to receive proficiency panels from vendors such as the College of American Pathologists (CAP), OneWorld (Digital PT), the United Kingdom National External Quality Assessment Service (UK NEQAS) and other approved proficiency providers - through DAIDS-funded contractors/partners for protocol-related analytes.
-When a new CTU/CRS is included in a new or existing HPTN protocol, the HPTN LC will work with the site to produce a study specific PAL to allow DAIDS contractors to ensure coverage of protocol analytes; costs related to participation in these PT programs may need to be paid for by the site or by the study, unless another arrangement can be made.
-Each year, the appropriate DAIDS contractor will re-enroll sites based on the assays that are or will be done at that specific site for DAIDS-sponsored protocols; the PAL lists will be prepared with input from the individual networks whose studies are being performed.
+For each HPTN protocol the HPTN LC will send the non-US CRS laboratory a study specific Protocol Analyte List (PAL), which must be completed by the laboratory.
+This document is reviewed by DAIDS Clinical Laboratory Oversite Team (DCLOT) and may be forwarded to a DAIDS contractor.
+DAIDS has arranged for many of the existing laboratories outside of the US that participate in DAIDS-funded research to receive proficiency panels from vendors through DAIDS for protocol-related analytes as deemed appropriate.
+When a new CTU/CRS laboratory is included in a new or existing HPTN protocol, the HPTN LC will work with the site to produce a study-specific PAL to inform DAIDS of protocol analyte coverage.
+Costs related to participation in Proficiency Testing (PT) programs may be supported by DAIDS or a DAIDS-supported contractor, the site, or through the protocol.
+Each year, the appropriate DAIDS contractor will re-enroll sites based on the assays that are anticipated to be performed at the specific CTU/CRS laboratory in support of a DAIDS-sponsored protocol.

-To facilitate communication between the LCs of different networks and CTUs/CRSs outside of the US, the leadership of the various DAIDS clinical trials networks has assigned a Primary Network Laboratory (PNL) to each non- US site.
-A list of the PNL assignments can be found on the HIV/AIDS Network Coordination HANC website (see Section 13.15 for URL).
-The appropriate DAIDS contractor and the LC personnel monitor the results of PT and communicate directly with the sites and the HPTN LC, as well as the PNL (if HPTN is not the PNL), regarding any issues or problems with the results, and work with the sites and the PNL to identify appropriate investigational responses and/or corrective actions.
+To facilitate communication between the LCs of different networks and CRSs outside of the US, the leadership of the various DAIDS clinical trials networks has assigned a Primary

+Network Laboratory (PNL) to each non-US site.
+A list of PNL assignments is maintained on the HIV/AIDS Network Coordination HANC website (see Section 13.13 for URL).

-DAIDS staff and/or DAIDS contractors may conduct laboratory-specific audit visits to determine laboratory readiness to participate in clinical trials.
-Audits of sites enrolled in DAIDS trials may also be performed.
-These audits are conducted annually at sites outside of the US, unless the laboratory has been certified by CAP and/or has been deemed in good standing by the DCLOT.
-Sites will be audited for GCLP compliance.
-DAIDS reserves the rights to conduct for cause or ad- hoc audits at any laboratory in the US or outside of the US that is participating in DAIDS-sponsored clinical trials.
-After an audit, an audit report will be distributed to the laboratory.
-The laboratory is responsible for working with DAIDS, their contractors, the HPTN LC and any other affiliated network LC to resolve the audit report findings.
+DAIDS staff and/or DAIDS contractors may conduct laboratory-specific audit visits.
+These audits are conducted periodically, at sites outside of the US, unless the laboratory has been certified by College of American Pathologists (CAP) and/or has been deemed to be in good standing by the DCLOT.
+CTU/CRS laboratories will be audited for GCLP compliance.
+DAIDS reserves the rights to conduct for cause or ad-hoc audits at any laboratory that is participating in DAIDS-sponsored clinical trials.
+Audits may be performed in person or remotely.
+After an audit, an audit report will be distributed to the laboratory following DAIDS policy.
+The CTU/CRS laboratory is responsible for working with DAIDS, their DAIDS-assigned contractors, the HPTN LC, and any other affiliated network LC to resolve the audit report findings.
+Action items are closed by DAIDS contractor.
 Audit report findings must be adequately addressed by the CTU/CRS laboratory to maintain a satisfactory performance standard.
-The types of audits performed and process for resolution of audit findings are described GCLP Lab Audit Information document.
-Information regarding this process can be found on the HANC website https://www.hanc.info/labs/labresources/qualityManagement/Documents/DAIDSPresentation-Lab%20Audit%20Process-June-2012.pdf